TheMin3s/BFDIBranches-Mac/README.md

 ### Welcome to the BFDI: Branches installation guide for Mac!

 **NOTE THAT THIS IS UNOFFICIAL!!
 Check out the official itch.io page at https://teambranches.itch.io/bfdi-branches - BFDI: Branches by mationsbomb**.
-Made by @bfditho23
+Made by @themines

 ### Requirements
 - MacOS Monterey (12.0.0) and newer (MacOS Sequoia (15 beta) support not tested)